Hot Cars

 Essentials

-Dogs are stuck in their fur coats all year round.
-This means it's very easy for them to overheat, when the weather is warm, and especially during and after exercise.
-No matter the time of year, dogs need constant access to clean, fresh water.
+Us dogs are stuck in our fur coats all year round.
+This means it's very easy for us to overheat, when the weather is warm, and especially during and after exercise.
+No matter the time of year, we need constant access to clean, fresh water.
 That's not negotiable.

-When the weather is hot, they also need access to shade, and, if possible, a more active way to cool down, such as a fan or cooling pad.
+When the weather is hot, we also need access to shade, and, if possible, a more active way to cool down, such as a fan or a cooling pad.

-Cooing pads can keep animals from overheating on hot days - temporary image
+Cooing pads can keep us furry animals from overheating on hot days - temporary image

 As a responsible dog carer, you obviously wouldn't leave a dog in a car in the heat, but you might come across one, and it's important to know how to assess the risk and what to do about it.
 But the most important thing is not to be paralyzed by uncertainty.
 If you think things are ok, but you're not certain, just hang around for a few minutes and see if people return to the car.
 If the dog has been alone in the car for just a few minutes, and the people return quickly, you can relax.

-If you see a dog (or any animal) in car, during hot weather, here are some things you should look out for.
+If you see any animal in car during hot weather, here are some things you should look out for.

 Warning Signs